nma/nma.github.io/_posts/2014-07-19-testing-custom-linux-kernels-on-vagrant.md

 ---
 {% include JB/setup %}

+NOTE: This post doesn't go into building the kernel, all I did for this week was to use vagrant to use best practices to pull the preempt-rt kernel.
+I will continue this post chain when I get time to compile and build a kernel properly.

 A friend was building a custom Ubuntu kernel and after installing the new kernel on the machine the login page refused to work.

 After reading about vagrant and working with virtual machines, I felt that testing major OS changes will definitely be beneficial on a virtual machine.